tAN_logo4

 “It’s true!”

-Will returned with two drinks and two sad eyes, “perhaps I allowed my notions of You, of us, to run ahead of reality,” he said, “I value You and wouldn’t want to lose You as my friend.”— and, accepting the drink, she, meanwhile, turned sharply attuned to the prospect of being touched by him.
+Will returned with two drinks and two sad eyes; pale green and earnest, she could be held by their sincerity—but no!
+She mustn't forget their sympathy-seeking—it again sprung her out of league with him—drove her lower teeth forward.
+“Perhaps I allowed my notions of You, of us, to run ahead of reality,” he said, “I value You and wouldn’t want to lose You as my friend.”— and, accepting the drink, she, meanwhile, turned sharply attuned to the prospect of being touched by him.
 “I don’t believe a friendship makes sense for this version of me and this version of you,” she said gently as she could.
 “The tension is there for a reason.”—then watched the sadness in his eyes transform, not into more grief but to the hollow calm of someone who’d lost before, whose eyes glazed over, ready to live a new truth.
 “I care for You deeply,” he said simply, the words not begging for anything in return.
 “I mean it when I say that I’d run through a wall for You.”
 And she believed he would, too, but Will didn’t understand.

 “Your emptiness is yours to fill,” she told him, “the most dangerous sort is a man without self-love.
 You’ll search for validation everywhere—your work and friends, in your lovers—everywhere except within yourself.
-And, I'm afraid, you’d be a constant labor for me—one that would no doubt be in vain.”
+And, I'm afraid you’d be a constant labor for me—one that would no doubt be in vain.”
 She could see he’d heard her and listened too.
 Rather than reacting hastily, he’d looked deeply in her eyes and waited for what she had to say next.
 From this moment on, Will would likely devote himself to learning self-love until he found it.
 She believed he’d find it, too!
-And he’d get there faster if she helped him, though she wouldn’t help him.
+And he’d get there faster if she helped him, yet she wouldn’t help him.
 Of course a man would benefit from our feminine energy, she thought, they’ve harvested it from us since always!—but, she did not seek to immerse herself in masculinity, nor did she wish it imposed upon her.
 Why should she?
 Why?
 When in the world would she need a person to run through a wall for her?
-This would only benefit him, she was positive now.
+It was clear to her this relationship would only benefit him.
 And he realized he’d made a grave error.
-Rather’n trying to win Her hand, he’d needed to win Her trust.
-Trust that were now broken—for good it seemed.
+Rather than trying to win Her hand, he’d needed to win Her trust.
+Trust that was now broken—for good it seemed.
 “Let me get You home,” he said, taking Her drink and setting it beside Her.

 She stared out the window as they drove, and he knew She’d already settled into a life he no longer belonged to, so he thought of love.
-He’d been crazy in love for near a decade and didn’t want a love that were crazy for himself again.
-The love he wanted for himself were one of calmness and understanding; not tension as She’d said.
-For all his striving, he'd never redeem the wretchedness of men, nor the cruelty they'd inflicted on Her, even.
-It were evident, as She'd condemned him for failing to confront the demons in his life, that his struggles struck too close to Her own.
-In Her words lingered a subtle allusion, a shadow of Her own unresolved struggle—a storm he were still in the eye of and that She' perhaps'd moved further along but hadn't left behind fully.
+He’d been crazy in love for near a decade and didn’t want a love that was crazy for himself again.
+The love he wanted for himself was one of calmness and understanding; not tension as She’d said.
+For all his striving, he'd never redeem the wretchedness of men, nor the cruelty they'd inflicted on Her.
+It was evident, as She'd condemned him for failing to confront the demons in his life, that his struggles struck too close to Her own—not in kind, but in their demands.
+He was still in the eye of the storm while She'd survived hers and crawled to uncertain ground.
+And She couldn't be expected to reach back into that wind without being torn apart again.
 Their pains were their own—separate and untransferable.
-Just as She couldn't take responsibility for his demons, neither could he claim ownership of hers, or take it personally as they colored Her opinion of him.
-But, truly, it were staggering how swiftly everything'd turned; and Will still grasped at the edges of his disbelief as though holding the idea it wa'n’t real might stop it from being so.
-Their demons wouldn’t haunt them forever, he'd held; perhaps they were weighed differently today, and one day—they'd find balance.
-Or perhaps their moons weren’t aligned and wouldn’t be in this lifetime or any other, and perhaps they would.
-It could be they each hailed from a universe that couldn't intersect with the others’ and he’d always cause an adverse reaction in Her; and it could be a wormhole would open that reversed the natural order which made them incompatible.
-And, it could be She’d push him away still.
+Just as She couldn't take responsibility for his demons, neither could he claim ownership of Hers, or take it personally as they colored Her opinion of him—Ah, how he wished he’d tried to meet Her demons face-to-face, though, instead of accepting the walls She’d built around them; how badly he wanted to reach over, put a hand on her thigh.
+It shouldn't have ended like this.
+Truly, it was staggering how swiftly everything had turned; and Will still grasped at the edges of his disbelief as though holding the idea it wasn’t real might stop it from being so.
+He couldn’t help but think a game knee was granted the grace of time—time to mend, to rest, to bear no weight until ready; not rushed right back into service.
+And yet a soul in conflict with itself was afforded no such mercy.
+That’s where he was now, Will thought, his grip on the wheel stiffening with each second of silence, caught in the cruel rhythm of it; healing and surviving, surviving and healing.
+Confronted his demons he had, taming them he had not, but they wouldn’t haunt him forever, he'd held, nor would Hers.
+Perhaps the two of them were weighed differently today, and one day they'd find balance.
+Or perhaps their moons weren’t aligned and wouldn’t be in this lifetime or any other, and perhaps they would be.
+It could be their wounds were too alike, and he'd always stir what She needed to keep still; yet it could be time would heal what divided them.
+And, it could be, all the same, She'd push him away still.

-an attempt to pay homage to the great Virginia Wolf
+An attempt to pay homage to the great Virginia Wolf and Katherine Ann Porter.

 |